rehaankhan1/HANGMAN-JAVASCRIPT-GAME/README.md

 This is a simple project made with the use of Javascript es7, babel and Webpack to create a Hangman Based Word Guessing Game.
-You can try it out at -> https://rehaa# Hangman-Game This is a simple project made with the use of Javascript es7, babel and Webpack to create a Hangman Based Word Guessing Game.
+You can try it out at -> https://rehaan-hangman-project.netlify.com/ This is a simple project made with the use of Javascript es7, babel and Webpack to create a Hangman Based Word Guessing Game.

 ## INSTALLATION